Fentanyl Overdose – Symptoms, Treatments, and Death

 - Constricted pupils

 Still, Fentanyl overdose can occur.
 This is even possible if a doctor prescribed it.
 That is one of the reasons why doctors closely track patients who use this drug.
 Sometimes, many things can trigger an overdose.
-For example, it may happen when you mix the substance with alcohol and/or other drugs.
+For example, it may happen when one mix the substance with alcohol and/or other drugs.
 For recreational users of the drug, this can be dangerous.

 Like other opioids, the drug binds to opioid receptors in our brain.
 As a result, it induces the feeling of relaxation and euphoria.
 Opioid receptors are very close to the center of the brain that controls breathing.
 Therefore, higher doses of this drug can cause breathing problems.
 Consequently, this deprives the body of precious oxygen.
 Ultimately, this can result in serious organ damage or death.
 Prolonged lack of oxygen can lead to a permanent brain damage.
 This is called hypoxia.
-Almost 90% of patients who suffer from a Fentanyl overdose will never fully recover.
-Therefore, this leads us to the conclusion that long-term effects of this drug are quite severe.

 How Much Fentanyl Does it Take to Overdose?